Not to be confused with Expanded Universe.

 Poland — In the present day most strongly associated with migrant construction workers and Catholicism, which is not really justified.
 And vodka.
 Played a crucial role in overthrowing Communism.
 A bit of an unfortunate Butt Monkey in the course of European history.
 Joined in 2004.

 Portugal — Joined with Spain in 1986, after it too had overthrown a dictatorial regime.
-Famous for Porto wine and not much else, although it once had quite a large empire and was the first naval-based world power.
+Famous for Porto wine, Fado and football players, although it once had quite a large empire and was the first naval-based world power.
 Also, they do not speak Spanish.

 Romania — Home of Drăculea, Transylvania, and Carpathian plums.
 The overthrow of communism was anything but peaceful.
 Joined in 2007.